 - Along with the initial TPS application or renewal, you can also apply for the Employment Authorization (EAD).
-For this, it is necessary to submit Form I-765, Application for Employment Authorization.
-Although you can also do it at a later date.
+For this, it is necessary to file Form I-765.
+You can also do it at a later date.

-- If you believe that you may be inadmissible, you should better consult an experienced immigration attorney.
-To request a waiver of inadmissibility, use Form I-601, Request for Waiver of Grounds of Inadmissibility.
-To this must be added the receipt of payment of the fee or the fee waiver request form.
+- If you believe you may be inadmissible, you should better consult an experienced immigration attorney.
+To request a waiver of inadmissibility use Form I-601.
+To this must be added the payment fee receipt or the fee waiver request template.

 Evidence of identity and nationality

-a.
-Necessary evidence of procedures to obtain said documents.
+- Sufficient evidence of efforts without results in the procedures to obtain said documents.

-b.
-Detailed explanation of the problems for the consular processing in the country of origin to obtain the documentation.
-Along with a signed and written oath that you are a citizen of the respective country.
+- Detailed explanation of the problems for the consular processing in the country of origin to obtain the documentation.
+Along with a written and signed oath that you are a citizen of the respective country.

 Subsequently USCIS may require an interview to verify the applicant’s identity and nationality.
 At that time you can submit the missing documents.

-As for the secondary evidence you can present, it includes:
+As for the secondary evidence you can submit, it includes: